andraspetrik/movie-test/README.md

 ## Deploy

-To deploy the application, run command:
+To deploy the application, run command in the root of the project:

 `docker-compose up`

+## Testing the API

+Please find the [Basic testing.postman_collection.json](Basic%20testing.postman_collection.json) in the project.
+Import it to your Postman workspace, and run the items of the collection.